the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit0.0/labs/lab2_riddler/_index.md

 This repository has two files:
 - `riddle.py`: This file had the `Riddle` class and a list of `Riddle` objects
-- `game.py`: When run, this file should play the riddle guessing ame
+- `game.py`: When run, this file should play the riddle guessing game

 ---

 ## [1] Riddle Object

 Let's start by exploring the `Riddle` object.
 It has two properties and one method.
 ```python
 class Riddle:
     def __init__(self,prompt,answer):